Loveshhuda: Music

-Mar Jaayen (composed by Mithoon, sung by Atif Aslam and lyrics by Sayeed Quadri) was released on 16 October as the first song of the film.

 Box office

 Made on a budget of ₹200 million which includes promotion and advertising costs, Loveshhuda opened to only ₹10 million on its opening day, and a disappointing ₹21.7 million in its opening weekend.
 The movie witnessed 30% occupancy throughout the country and the revenue remained stagnant during the weekend.
 In five days, it made just ₹30.8 million.
 In its first week it grossed ₹29.8 million.